Skip to main content

 • Avoid sugary beverages

-If you’re overweight, consider losing weight by cutting calories and increasing your activity to get to and stay at a healthy weight.
+If you have excess weight, consider getting to and staying at a healthy weight.
 (Check with your cancer care team before starting an exercise program.)

 Several types of cancer are linked to alcohol intake.
-It is best not to drink, but if you choose to drink, you should have no more than 1 drink a day for women and 2 for men.
+It is best not to drink, but if you do, women should have no more than 1 drink a day and men no more than 2 a day.
 The more you drink, the higher your cancer risk.

 Vitamins and supplements